-Lake Biwa and Shiga-ken
+Lake Biwa and Shiga Prefecture

 Shiga is one of the nation's best places to see a mixture of history, culture and nature.
-One distinguish feature of the prefecture is its wealth of historic assets.
+One distinguishing feature of the prefecture is its wealth of historic assets.
 Both as a neighbouring prefecture of the former capital, Kyoto, and as a junction between eastern and western Japan, Shiga has been a theatre of many historic national events for thousands of years.
 Consequently, the prefecture today has the third and fourth highest number of buildings registered as National Treasure and National Cultural Asset respectively.
-This unique location provides a lot of important temples, Shinto shrines, castles (most are ruins) and other historical sites scattered around Biwa-ko and its surrounding mountains.
+This unique location provides a lot of important temples, Shinto shrines, castles (most are ruins) and other historical sites scattered around Lake Biwa and its surrounding mountains.

 Another significant feature is the abundance of nature.
 Although Shiga is an inland prefecture enclosed by mountains, Lake Biwa and hundreds of rivers flow into it create the landscape which boasts plenty of water throughout the area.
 Along the western and northern shore of the lake, white sandy beaches lined with pine trees stretches on and on.
 1,000 metres-high mountain ranges constantly change their colours between lush greens in spring, red and yellows in autumn, and whites in winter.
 It is no wonder that Shiga maintains a reputation as one of the key centres for outdoor activities in Kansai attracting urban residents seeking an easy weekend escape from their hectic city days.